5 places to go mountain biking in and around Cairns

 Keen to try mountain biking?
 Atherton Forest Mountain Bike Park is the place for beginners to get involved in the action while exploring national parks and admiring beautiful lakes and cascading waterfalls.

-Dipping into gullies and creeks and rising to the ridge lines of the surrounding hills, there is currently 30 kilometres of off-road tracks to explore but over the next five years, expect to see this park double in size as more bikers take up the sport.
+Dipping into gullies and creeks and rising to the ridge lines of the surrounding hills, there are currently over 50 kms of off-road tracks to explore ranging in length from 0.9 km to 10.5 with a mix of easy and intermediate ratings.

 Davies Creek Trail Network, Mareeba

 A wilderness experience that’s hard to beat, the Davies Creek Trail Network offers a remarkable ride for beginner to intermediate mountain bikers.
-Located 40 minutes from Cairns, these trails are fast and flowing and allow riders to enjoy the surroundings.
+Located 40 minutes from Cairns, and 13 km from Mareeba, these trails are fast and flowing and allow riders to enjoy the surroundings.
+Pedal seven tracks ranging from 1.7 km to 10.6 km spread throughout the park.

 With a few tough climbs to negotiate, riders can cool off with a dip in Davies Creek or have a rest at the nearby camping grounds.